whosonfirst/spelunker/cmd/wof-spelunker-httpd/README.md

 #### /

+The root URL for the Spelunker.
+For example `http://localhost:8080/`.

 #### /about

+The URL for the Spelunker "about" page.
+For example `http://localhost:8080/about/`.

 #### /concordances

+The URL for the page listing all the concordances in a Spelunker index.
+For example `http://localhost:8080/concordances/`.

 #### /concordances/{namespace}

+The URL for the page listing all the records matching a specific concordance namespace in a Spelunker index.
+For example `http://localhost:8080/concordances/gp`.

 #### /concordances/{namespace}:{predicate}

+The URL for the page listing all the records matching a specific concordance namespace and predicate in a Spelunker index.
+For example `http://localhost:8080/concordances/foo:bar`.

 #### /concordances/{namespace}:{predicate}={value}

+The URL for the page listing all the records matching a specific concordance in a Spelunker index.
+For example `http://localhost:8080/concordances/foo:bar=baz`.

 #### /id/{id}

+The URL for the page to display a specific Who's On First record.
+For example `http://localhost:8080/id/1234`.

 #### /id/{id}/descendants

+The URL for the page to display all of descendants of a specific Who's On First record.
+For example `http://localhost:8080/id/1234/descendants`.`

 #### nullisland

+The URL for the page to display all of the records in a Spelunker index that are "visiting" Null Island (have lat,lon coordinates of "0.0,0.0").
+For example `http://localhost:8080/nullisland`.`

 #### /placetypes

+The URL for the page listing all the placetypes in a Spelunker index.
+For example `http://localhost:8080/placetypes/`.

 #### /placetypes/{placetype}

+The URL for the page listing all the records matching a specific placetype in a Spelunker index.
+For example `http://localhost:8080/placetypes/locality/`.

 #### /recent/{duration}

+The URL for the page listing all the records in a Spelunker index that have been updated within a given time period.
+For example `http://localhost:8080/recent/P14D`.

 #### /search

+The URL for the page for search records in a Spelunker index.
+For example `http://localhost:8080/search?q=Montreal`.

 ### Endpoints for machines